 - 1 tablespoon unsalted butter

 - Tip: Remove side-muscles first.
 It’s a small tag of muscle tissue on back of scallop that adheres it to shell.
-Its fibers run opposite of the rest of the scallop.
+Its fibers run opposite the rest of the scallops.
 Pinch with thumb and fore finger and give it a small tug.
 It will pull away.

 - Pat dry, more than once if necessary.
 Sprinkle with salt and pepper.